scottsweb/hamlet/readme.md

 # create a key file on an external USB drive / memory pen (I did this on my laptop), the drive is formatted as ext4
 dd if=/dev/urandom of=/run/media/user/key-drive/boot-key bs=4096 count=1

-# mount the USB drive on the server, us sudo dmesg or lsblk to find the /dev path
+# mount the USB drive on the server, use sudo dmesg or lsblk to find the /dev path
 sudo mount -t auto /dev/sda /mnt/pendrive

 # change the permissions of the boot-key